UPSCb/Documentation/docs/Microscopy.md

 ### Users list

-The list of all know users is avallable [there](https://docs.google.com/spreadsheets/d/1jotxTXwJb3Dt136HSsVsOaMJvj9D9dbpPWAVCWmMUsA/edit?gid=0#gid=0) (note that anyone with the link can modify the information, so be warry when accessing and modifying it).
-As a user, take a look and confirm your affililation and whether the data there should be considered Hot or Cold [described here](storage.md).
+The list of all know users is available [there](https://docs.google.com/spreadsheets/d/1jotxTXwJb3Dt136HSsVsOaMJvj9D9dbpPWAVCWmMUsA/edit?gid=0#gid=0) (note that anyone with the link can modify the information, so be warry when accessing and modifying it).
+As a user, take a look and confirm your affiliation and whether the data there should be considered Hot or Cold [described here](9.%20storage.md).
 As a group leader, take a look and ensure that all alumni from your group have been assigned correctly and similarly, decide whether the data should be considered Hot or Cold.

 ### Migration process